KuligKamil/code-conf-essions/mongodb/pages/pydantic+beanie.md

-# pydantic + beanie = ❤️
+# Pydantic + Beanie = ❤️

-To create Document in Collections we need to use the basic class in Beanie The basic class in Beanie is Document class to create collections of Document
+To create Document in Collections we need to use the basic class in Beanie The basic class in Beanie is Document class to create collections of Document.

 After inspect of the Beanie base class Document, it's inherent from pydantic Base Model.